 Good lifestyle habits will help you stay healthy and lower your risk of heart disease.
 Follow these healthy tips:

-For information on Group Health programs, including support groups, brochures, and community resources, contact the Resource Line.
+For information on Kaiser Permanente programs, including support groups, brochures, and community resources, contact the Resource Line.

 Use our interactive tool to find your risk of heart disease or cardiovascular disease in the next 5 years.